Be Water Wise

 - Water early in the day.
 When temperatures heat up and the sun is high, water evaporation is at its peak.
 By watering in the morning, you ensure that more of the water soaks into your lawn and garden, benefitting the plants.

 - Install a rain barrel to collect rainwater for use on your lawn or garden.
 Switching to rainwater for irrigation will lower your water bill.
-If buying a rain barrel, visit the SWRC to claim a $40 rebate.
-There are a limited number of $100 rain barrel rebates available to low-income residents.
-For more information see the SWRC rebate form.
+If you are buying a rain barrel, visit our Rain Barrel Rebates page to see how you may be eligible for a rebate.

 - Fix drips and leaks.
 Leaking taps, hoses and sprinklers can add up to substantial water loss if they are not fixed or replaced.
 Check washers and connections frequently, and repair hoses as needed.